DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)

-- THE WLC and lightweight APs use a PROTOCOL called CAPWAP (CONTROL AND PROVISIONING OF WIRELESS ACCESS POINTS) to communicate
+- THE WLC and lightweight APs use a PROTOCOL called CAPWAP (CONTROL AND PROVISIONING OF Wireless ACCESS POINTS) to communicate
     - Based on an older PROTOCOL called LWAPP (LIGHTWEIGHT ACCESS POINT PROTOCOL)

 - TWO TUNNELS are created between each AP and the WLC :